Leamington and Warwick Tramways

 Leamington and Warwick Tramways Tram No 1

-A blow-up of the above photo showing the crew, both of whom are wearing informal attire.
-The tram driver is James Claridge.
+An enlargement of the above photograph showing the crew, both of whom are wearing informal attire.
+The driver is James Claridge.

 Motormen and conductors